chrisgrieser/alfred-pass/README.md

    `$EDITOR`.
    + <kbd>⌥</kbd><kbd>⏎</kbd>: Reveal `.gpg` file of the entry in Finder.
    + <kbd>⌃</kbd><kbd>⏎</kbd>: Delete the entry.
    + <kbd>⇧</kbd><kbd>⏎</kbd>: Show details of the entry.
 Select any one of them to copy the value to your clipboard.
+   + <kbd>Fn</kbd>: Generate new password and overwrite this entry's password with it.
+Afterward, copy the new password. (⚠️ This removes the old password and is not reversible if you are not using git.)
 - Use the keyword `pw new` to create a new entry.
 You are then prompted for a folder to place the new entry in.
 The password of the new entry is auto-generated based on your `pass` settings, or can be inserted from your clipboard.
 - Use `pw gen` to generate a new password without creating a new entry.
-This can be useful to change an existing password.

 ## Notes on security
 <!-- vale Google.Will = NO -->